cody0710/AZ-900/README.md

 # AZ-900
-Critical URL links that you should know before sittinming for Microsoft AZ-900 exam.
+You can pass AZ-900 for free.
+No need to spend your money.
+I mainly learnt Azure fundamental stuff from Microsoft Learn, which provides you with complementary free resources for your study if you carefully check which contents wull be charged there. :) Below are the critical URL links that you should know before sitting for the Microsoft AZ-900 exam.
+Still under construction though.
+Gonna add about 100-150 more links.

 <br>
 http://microsoft-bitools.blogspot.com/2017/07/azure-sql-database-vs-azure-sql-data.html<br>